Artemev1986/java-filmorate/README.md

 - Get a film by its Id;
 - Get top N films sorted in descending order of rating;
 - Get a list of all film genres;
-- Get a list of all film age ratings.
+- Get a list of all film age ratings;
+- List of the most popular films by genre and year;
+- adding reviews and their usefulness;
+- Get recommendations for films to watch;
+- Add directors;
+- Search films;
+- Get the user's event feed;
+- Returns a list of films sorted by popularity.

 ## Database